 One of our questions is to ask about the bottom circle in the image above.
 Is it black, or is it white?
 The other question is to ask the same thing about the top one.

 Asking questions of qubits used to be something only scientists could do.
-Now anyone can have a go, using the IBM Quantum Experience.
+Now anyone can have a go, with IBM Quantum.

 The events in the life of a qubit are represented by the symbols that sit on the lines.
 To ask a question, you just need the right symbols.